WPDevelopers/notificationx/docs/types/comments.md

 - `comments_theme-seven-free`/`-eight-free`/`-six-free` depend on `post_comment` being
-  present in the entry — verify `conversion_data()`'s trim logic (100/80 chars) still matches whatever `nx_content_trim_length` filter/field ends up controlling trim length in the admin UI (see the `_TODO: verify_` note above under Fields & settings schema).
+  present in the entry — verify `conversion_data()`'s trim logic (100/80 chars) still matches whatever `nx_content_trim_length` filter/field ends up controlling trim length in the admin UI (see the verified note above under Fields & settings schema — the trim-length dependency consumer lives in `notificationx-pro`).
 - Anonymous (non-logged-in) commenters get their `name`/`first_name`/`last_name` parsed by splitting `get_comment_author()` on spaces — verify this holds for single-word or non-Latin names if debugging odd name display.
-- No dedicated tests for this type were found under `tests/`. _TODO: verify_ if any exist elsewhere in the suite.
+- No dedicated tests for this type exist. **Verified:** the free `tests/` suite covers only the factories, migration/upgrader, and REST; none exercise `comments` directly.

 ## Related docs